-Probably one of the easier DIYs I’ve attempted, recovering a storage cube was a fast project and pretty cheap!
+Probably one of the easier DIYs I’ve attempted, figuring out how to recover a storage ottoman was a fast project and pretty cheap!
 Plus, I love the finished product!

 I had been on the lookout for a storage cube on the clearance aisles of Target for quite a while.
 I finally happened upon one one day for about $13!
 It was a pretty turquoise shade, but I was really wanting to recover it with something more neutral but that had a fun pattern.

-I grabbed some printed cotton from Hancock Fabrics and was good to go!
+I grabbed some printed cotton from my fabric stash and was good to go!

 I loved this geometric print and thought it was be a nice contrasting print in my living room.

 - 1 Yard of Fabric